- Lorenzo Delmonico born (1881)

 - 2 3/4 all-purpose flour, plus more for dusting

 - 2 large egg yolks

-- 2 tablespoons unsalted butter, at room temperature, plus more for the bowl
+- 2 unsalted butter, at room temperature, plus more for the bowl

 - Canola oil, for deep-frying